Collaborne/polymer-cordova-keyboard/README.md

 You need to install the Cordova plugin [com.ionic.keyboard](https://github.com/driftyco/ionic-plugin-keyboard) to use this Polymer component.

+This element uses Polymer 2 native classes (ES6 syntax).
+If you require Polymer hybrid mode: use release 2.0.x of this element.

+## Usage

 To use this element:

 `bower install polymer-cordova-keyboard`